reversesigh/cosmos_node-initial_setup/readme.md

 `sudo ufw allow 9090`

 ## Open RPC (default: 26657)
 Open RPC to your specific local machine's IP address to connect and interact with your node remoately.
 This rule will need to be upated whenever your local IP changes.
+You'll also need to later expose your RPC by changing your IP to `0.0.0.0` in the RPC section of your node's config.toml file.

 `sudo ufw allow from youripaddress to any port 26657`
 `sudo ufw enable`